Family and domestic violence support

 • continued access to employer sponsored confidential counselling services.

-• going to medical or legal appointments
+• medical or legal appointments

 • attending court dates and other legal proceedings